 “I think therefore I am” (cogito ergo sum).
 Everyone knows these words by Descartes.
 His method was based on reasoning and doubting.
 Doubt came first.
 We can rephrase it as “I doubt therefore I think therefore I am” (dubito ergo cogito ergo sum).
 We borrow this as a motto for our lab.
 Doubt comes first, as a scientific method and as subject for investigation.
-We wonder and inquire about perception and decision-making in complex or ambiguous situations.
+We wonder and inquire about perception and decision making in complex or ambiguous situations.
 We study doubt with doubt.
 So there can be only one name for our lab: Dubito.

-A core question for neuroscience
+A core question for cognitive science

 Approach and objectives